1631 - 1680: Pilgrims Prosper & Create Lots of "Firsts" in Boston

 The college is named for John Harvard, a Charlestown minister had learned beer-making back in England from William Shakespeare and who, when he dies in 1638, leaves his library and half of his estate to the new school.

-The first African slaves are brought to Boston.
+The first enslaved people from Africa are brought to Boston.

 Boston establishes the first post office in America in Richard Fairbanks’ tavern.